ABSINTHE REVIEW CRITERIA

 Blanche: French for “white”.
 Describes clear, uncolored absinthe.
 See also Absinthe La Bleue.

 Clandestine: Absinthes made by amateur distillers where distillation is prohibited.

 Color: See review criteria at top of page.

-Cuillere: French for "Spoon".
+Absinthe Cuillere: French for Absinthe Spoon.

 Feuille Morte: French for “Dead or Fallen Leaf”.
 Refers to the brownish color a verte absinthe turns as it ages.

 La Bleue: Describes clandestine Swiss blanche absinthes.
 French for “the blue”.
 Refers to bluish tint after the addition of water.

 La Fée Verte: French for “Green Fairy”